Louis-de-Bontin/cs500-final-project-blockchain-vizual/README.md

 - Possibility to see the balance of an address from the graph.
 - Can input alias instead of address, with auto-completion.
 - Make the graph generation asynchronous.
+- The console logs way too much useless crap.
+I think it comes from a dependency installed by CS50 library.
+This should be addressed.
+- Make the notebooks actually usable for demonstration purpose.

 #### Useful
 ###### Quickly see a graph